lewisnyman/lewisnyman.co.uk/src/_posts/2017-06-15-stop-clock-watching-measure-effectiveness-not-hours.md

 [Fire the workaholics — Signal v.
 Noise](https://signalvnoise.com/posts/902-fire-the-workaholics)

-## Naturing your flow state
+## Nurturing your flow state

-In “Drive: The Surprising Truth About What Motivates Us” Daniel H. Pink describes the flow state:
+In [Drive: The Surprising Truth About What Motivates Us](https://books.google.co.uk/books/about/Drive.html?id=A-agLi2ldB4C&redir_esc=y) Daniel H. Pink describes the flow state:

 > Creative people with a drive for perfection often work in a flow state, which means they pursue a task with the highest degree of concentration and passion, forget the world around them and lose themselves entirely in their work.
 Think of painters who happily work at their pictures for hours on end.

-Do you remember a period of time of intense focus where you've managed to complete a task in half the time estimated?
-Your instinct, might encourage you to reach for the next task on the pile, to try and keep this state of productivity rolling.
-That's exactly how to kill this state.
+Do you remember a period of time of intense focus where you’ve managed to complete a task in half the time estimated?
+Your instinct might encourage you to reach for the next task on the pile, to try and keep this state of productivity rolling.
+That’s exactly how to kill this state.

 Daniel H. Pink acknowledges that the flow state can not last for extended periods.
-It needs nuturing.
+It needs nurturing.
 That means good sleep, exercise, and supporting good mental health.
 If you need a lie in to feel 100%, that benefits everyone.
 If you need a walk to clear your head and think over a problem, that benefits everyone.
-If you want to take an extra lunch hour so you can exercise, that benefits everyone.
+If you want to take a longer lunch hour so you can exercise, that benefits everyone.

 > An unhealthy culture of workaholism prevents us from getting enough sleep.
 In fact, according to a 2010 US government report, 30 percent of all employees get less than six hours os sleep per night, while nearly 70 percent describe their sleep as “insufficient”.

 [The Sleep Revolution — Arianna Huffington](http://ariannahuffington.com/books/the-sleep-revolution-tr/the-sleep-revolution-hc)

-What's better; eight hours where you're chained to your desk waiting for day to end, or four hours of focused time where you achieve the same output?
+What’s better, eight hours where you’re chained to your desk waiting for the day to end, or four hours of focused time where you achieve the same output?

-## Self management unlocks intrinsic motivation
+## Self-management unlocks intrinsic motivation

-At Convivio, we don't log hours.
-We don't use time as a measurement for success, instead we measure output.
+At Convivio, we don’t log hours.
+We don’t use time as a measurement for success, instead we measure output.
 When you give people responsibility over their working day, you give them responsibility over their productivity, career progression, and lifestyle.

 Instead of sitting at a desk putting in the hours over fear of some kind of punishment, people feel more in control, and more committed to the shared goals of the organisation.